 - July 1st is National Gingersnap Day.

-- Ginger can be used to treat motion sickness.
+- Ginger can be used to treat motion sickness, can reduce inflammation caused by arthritis and stimulates the circulation of blood.

 - Dried ginger is great for health benefits, but fresh ginger “root” is the most potent.
 As long as fresh ginger is not fully peeled, it can last for up to 3 weeks in the fridge.